ryan-rushton/the-system/README.md

 ## What is this site?

 This site initially started as an investigation into performance of react, mainly though rendering many elements.
-Now it's a demo project for how I like to write frontend applications.
+Now it's a demo project for how I like to write frontend applications (may be out of date) and a testing ground for new features that make sense.
 It is simple but I have implemented unit and browser tests, i18n, keyboard accessibility, and error reporting through sentry.

 There are still a few things I would like to add that I think are necessary in frontend applications but they don't currently make sense.
 These are user login (this would be done through GitHub or Google) and user preferences (through a backend which would be Nest.js or Java and Spring).
 Any other things I would like to do that do make sense you will find in the [TODO](#todo) section below or in GitHub issues.